-Your Amex EveryDay approval odds are decent, if you have a 700+ credit score.
-This means that you need at least good credit to have even a hope of qualifying.
+Your Amex EveryDay card approval odds are decent if you have a 700+ credit score.
+This means that you need at least good credit for high chances of approval.

 Good if you have a score over 700ish.
 The thing is the better your score, the higher your credit limit.
 Make sure to check your credit score in advance before applying.
 Good luck!

 WalletHub is committed to transparency and editorial independence.
 The information about the following cards has been independently collected by WalletHub: The Amex EveryDay® Credit Card from American Express

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.